survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 .
 └── config
     ├── parts
     │   ├── devserver.js
     ...
     │   ├── index.js
     │   └── javascript.js
     └── ...
 ```

 This arrangement would make it faster to find configuration related to a category.
 A good option would be to arrange the parts within a single file and use comments to split it up.

-### Pushing Parts to Packages

-Given all configuration is JavaScript, nothing prevents you from consuming it as a package or packages.
-It would be possible to package the shared configuration so that you can consume it across multiple projects.
-See the [SurviveJS - Maintenance](https://survivejs.com/maintenance/) book for further information on how to achieve this.

 {pagebreak}

 ## Conclusion

-Even though the configuration is technically the same as before, now you have room to grow it.
+Even though the configuration is technically the same as before, now you have room to grow it through composition.

 To recap: